Home • 01/30/2025

 Revivalist is a reader-supported endeavor and our posts may contain affiliate links.
 When you buy through links on our site, we may earn an affiliate commission.

-Many people have turned to gardens as a way to grow food for their families or brighten their days.
-When you have so many plants to take care of, you might find it difficult to give them all the individual attention they need to ensure they’re growing properly.
-That’s where banana water for plants comes in: You can give your garden this supplemental water to see a boost in its growth and watch it become healthier before your eyes.
+Many people have turned to gardens to grow food for their families or brighten their days.
+When you have so many plants to care for, you might find it challenging to give them all the individual attention they need to ensure they’re growing properly.
+That’s where banana water for plants comes in: You can give your garden this supplemental water to boost its growth and watch it become healthier before your eyes.

 What Is Banana Water?

 Gardens need fertilizer to grow properly.
-Typical, store-bought fertilizer might hurt plant or human health while keeping the pests away, so you should always stay natural when you can.
-Banana water for plants is a natural kind of fertilizer you can easily make at home with your leftover banana peels.
+Typical store-bought fertilizer might hurt a plant or human’s health while keeping the pests away, so you should always stay natural when possible.
+Banana water for plants is a natural fertilizer you can easily make at home with your leftover banana peels.

-As bananas marinate in the water, their nutrients leak out into the bowl or jar.
-Eventually, the water will be saturated with potassium, which provides several benefits for growing plants.
-You can use this water to take care of your garden, and you can dump the leftover peels in the soil to work as another natural fertilizer.
+As bananas marinate in the water, their nutrients leak into the bowl or jar.
+Eventually, the water will become saturated with potassium, which provides several benefits for growing plants.
+You can use this water to care for your garden and dump the leftover peels in the soil as another natural fertilizer.

 When you buy bananas, make sure you get the organic kind.
 Bananas that aren’t organic are often treated with pesticides to help them grow undeterred, and you don’t want those chemicals leaching back into your garden.
 Your banana water for plants should be as natural as possible.